FStarLang/FStar/INSTALL.md

 (no cross-platform compilation supported at the moment)

-0. Make sure you have the Z3 binary in your `<fstar-home>/bin` folder (this prerequisite could go away at some point)
+0. Bootstrap the compiler in OCaml using the instructions above

-1. Bootstrap the compiler in OCaml using the instructions above
+1. Make sure you have the Z3 binary in your `$PATH` or in the `$FSTAR_HOME/bin` directory

 2. Run the following command in `src/ocaml-output`:

         $ make package

-3. Test that the binary is good by expanding the archive and running `make` in the `examples` folder inside
+3. Test that the binary is good by expanding the archive and running `make` in the `examples` directory inside